A selected list of nonfiction books about African American history and the African American experience.

 The untold story of the 320th Barrage Balloon Battalion of African-American soldiers, whose contributions to the D-Day landing is documented through interviews and military records.

-Outlines a “ghettoside” killing (slaying of a young black man by another) in South Los Angeles, and the dedicated detective who pursues the assailant.
+Leovoy outlines a “ghettoside” killing (slaying of a young black man by another) in South Los Angeles, and the dedicated detective who pursues the assailant.
 This book follows the case and uses it to explore larger sociological questions about crime and policing.

 An excellent resource covering “people, times, and events” that impacted African American history.

 Madam C. J. Walker was the first African American woman millionaire.
 She developed a line of hair products specifically created for African American women.
 Born in 1867 on a plantation, her rags to riches story is filled with her ability to overcome personal and racial obstacles.